rossta/rossta.github.com/source/blog/2018-06-11-building-a-pdf-viewer-with-vue-part-1.html.md

   },
   //...
 ```
 We'll use a watch callback for the `pdf` attribute to fetch all the pages via the `pdf.getPage` function provided by PDF.js.
-Since the return value of `getPage` behaves like a promise, we can use `Promise.all` to determine when all the `page` objects have been fetched and set the resolved collection as the `pages` data.
+Since the return value of `getPage` behaves like a promise, we can use `Promise.all` to determine when all the `page` objects have been fetched and set the resolved collection as the `pages` data:

 ```js
 // src/components/PDFDocument.vue